wustlcse/FAQ/docs/index.md

 ---
 <h2 class="anchored" id="what-is-the-difference-between-a-first-primary-major-in-computer-science-and-a-second-major-in-computer-science">What is the difference between a first (primary) major in computer science and a second major in computer science?</h2>
- If you are a primary major in computer science, then you have two kinds of course obligations you must fulfill:
+<a id=91></a> If you are a primary major in computer science, then you have two kinds of course obligations you must fulfill:
 * Some courses are required for the computer science aspect of your primary major in computer science.
  * Some courses are required because, as a primary major in computer science, you are also primarily situated in SEAS.
 This brings obligations of coursework you must do that is outside of what the computer science part of your studies require.